Commercial Facilities

 What types of facilities usually need commercial construction support?

-Commercial Construction is commonly used on office campuses, medical office projects, and service retail sites and other commercial or industrial properties that need one contractor to connect site readiness, structure, interiors, and turnover.
+Commercial Construction is commonly used on corporate office campuses serving Schlumberger corridor and energy-adjacent tenants, medical office buildings near Houston Methodist Sugar Land and Memorial Hermann Sugar Land, and service retail centers in First Colony, Telfair, and Sugar Land Town Square adjacency and other commercial or industrial properties that need one contractor to connect site readiness, structure, interiors, and turnover.
 The exact scope changes by project, but the delivery model stays consistent: define the sequence early, protect release dates, and keep ownership visibility high through every major milestone.

 How early should commercial construction planning begin?